 Companies adopting sales enablement and applying it correctly are inevitably outperforming their competition – and they’re 96% more likely to achieve competitive levels of sales sophistication, according to Aberdeen.

 But what does that mean?
 Well, they have to carefully align their processes and methods, so that every single aspect is working to deliver consistent, predictable results.
 This means embracing technology, communication, effective content and a holistic sales enablement strategy.

 It’s not something that’s easy, or a quick fix.
 But it is a long-term strategy that, if applied correctly, can lead to long-term, sustainable growth.

-TIP: Check out our blog ‘6 Signs You Should Invest in Sales Enablement for Your Team‘ to learn more.
+TIP: Check out our blog on the signs you should invest in sales enablement for your team to learn more.

 2. 95% of buyers chose someone who provided content at each stage of the buying process